almazan/paiss/README.md

 ## Demo

-Run `python demo.py` and you should see the following ouput:
+Run `python demo.py --qidx 0 --topk 10` and you should see the following ouput: